ttilley02/TheMovieDex/README.md

-# TheMovieDex
+# The MovieDex

 Server for mini movie database!

-Use ENDPOINT /movie for queries on the following:
+##Use ENDPOINT /movie for queries on the following:

 country
 genre